 Whale watching in Vancouver Island, Canada

 Vancouver Island is another great place for whale watching in America.
-Most common here are Killer of Orca Whales and sperm whales, but you can also spot other kind of wildlife such as Grizzly bears, seals, sea lions and Bald Eagles.
+Most common here are Killer of Orca Whales and sperm whales, but you can also spot other kinds of wildlife such as Grizzly bears, seals, sea lions and Bald Eagles.
 Definitely a great place for all nature lovers.

 Swim with dolphins and Whale watching in Asia